xylemwebdev/site-test/exampleSite/content/howtosubmit.md

 layout: career
 description: "At Xylem, we believe in the creative power of the unrestrained imagination.
-  That’s why our only true requirement for submissions to the magazine is that your original creative work is shareable with the great wide world out there. \n\nOf course, send us poetry, short stories, creative nonfiction and photography.
-But how about screenplays, word art, prose-poetry, one-act plays, photographed sculpture, songs, puns, paintings, slam poetry, etchings, memoirs, fairy tales, cartoons, journal entries, interviews, limericks, anime, flash fiction, exquisite corpses, collages, or blackout poetry?
-We want Xylem to reflect the expansiveness of the artistic mind.\n\nGeneral Guidelines\n\nCreate something weird, artsy, poetic, wacky, beautiful, terrifying, funny, whimsical … you get the idea.\n\nSend it to us at xylemsubmit@gmail.com.\n\nDo it again.
+  That’s why our only true requirement for submissions to the magazine is that your original creative work is shareable with the great wide world out there. \n\nGeneral Guidelines\n\nCreate something weird, artsy, poetic, wacky, beautiful, terrifying, funny, whimsical … you get the idea.\n\nSend it to us at xylemsubmit@gmail.com.\n\nDo it again.
 And again.
 And tell your friends to do it.\n\nThe Detailed Requirements\n\nWe